 Galatians 4:19: [the Apostle Paul wrote]: "My little children, for whom I am again laboring in pain until Christ has been formed in you..."
 So Christ has to be formed in you.
-And there is always our own nature, Satan the devil there to try and keep Christ from being formed in you, because this is the greatest work that can be done.
-What God is doing is the greatest work-creating in you, Christ-so that at the resurrection, when you are born into the spirit world, then you will be equipped.
+And there is always our own nature, Satan the devil there to try and keep Christ from being formed in you, because this is the greatest work-creating in you, Christ-so that at the resurrection, when you are born into the spirit world, then you will be equipped.
 To be a spirit being requires at least a beginning level of something.
 That's why we go through this life and we have so many difficulties and problems in overcoming.
 Christ being created in us so that when we are resurrected we will be equipped to do the spirit work that God wants us to do.